Tips for Computer Users

-- Center the monitor in front of you at arm's length distance and position the top of the monitor 2” to 3” above seated eye level.
-You should be able to view the screen without turning or tilting your head up or down.
+- Center the monitor in front of you at arm's length distance and position the top third of the monitor at eye level.
+You should be able to view the screen without turning side to side, or tilting your head up and down.

-- Place source documents on a document folder positioned between your monitor and keyboard.
-If there is not enough space, place documents on an elevated surface close to your screen.
+- Place documents on a document holder.
+The document holder should be placed in alignment with your monitor and keyboard.
+If there is not enough space, place documents on an elevated surface next to your monitor.

-- Float your arms above the keyboard and keep your wrist straight when keying.
+- Float your arms above the keyboard and keep your wrist straight and level with typing.

-- If you use a palmrest, use it to support your palms when pausing, not while keying.
+- If you use a palmrest, use it to rest your palms when pausing, not as a support when typing.

 - Hit the keyboard keys with light force.
-The average user keys four times harder than necessary.
+The average user types harder than necessary.

-- Keep your wrists straight and hands relaxed when using your pointer.
+- Keep your hands relaxed when using your mouse.

-- Don't hold the pointer with a tight grip or extend fingers above the activation buttons.
+- Don't hold the mouse with a tight grip or float your fingers above the buttons.

-- Avoid moving the pointer with your thumb or wrist.
+- Avoid moving the mouse with your thumb or wrist.
 Movement should originate at your shoulder and elbow.

 - Reduce keystrokes with macros and software programs such as voice recognition.
 Reduce pointing device movement with scroll locks and keystroke combinations.